Update on plans to get the Bridport bioregion into the Doughnut (and other crazy/ genius ideas)

 Looking forward to hearing from you soon! 🙏

-I may not have yet heard back from Niki at The Lyric, but I'm very pleased to report that I've been in touch with virtually everyone else mentioned above and basically everyone is up for it.
+I may not have yet heard back from Nikki at The Lyric, but I'm very pleased to report that I've been in touch with virtually everyone else mentioned above and basically everyone is up for it.

 Simon Hartung from The Skalatans said: